 Training and Skills

-Year 2: Isolate the microorganisms from the enrichments and characterise.
-Perform metagenomics analyses and prepare manuscript regarding the diversity and activity of the microbial communities.
+Year 2: Submit manuscript regarding microbial diversity.
+Perform metagenomics analyses and prepare and submit manuscript regarding metabolism.
+Isolate and characterise extremophiles.
 Present results at a national conference.

-Year 3: Submit manuscript regarding mechanisms of survival and adaptation.
+Year 3: Prepare and submit manuscript regarding mechanisms of survival.
 Write and submit thesis.
 Present data at an international conference.